Back to Alabama

 Plain English Breakdown

-This bill requires employers to provide a private space and reasonable break time for employees who need to express breast milk.
+This law requires every employer in Alabama to provide reasonable break time and a private location, other than a bathroom, for employees to express breast milk.

 What This Bill Does

-- Requires employers to give unpaid breaks or let them use paid breaks for expressing breast milk.
+- Requires employers to give reasonable unpaid break time or allow the use of existing paid breaks each day for expressing breast milk.

 Who It Names or Affects

-- Employees who need time and space to express breast milk
+- Employees who need to express breast milk

 Terms To Know